jfhector/life-in-the-uk-test-study-notes/history/1800s-1900s-A_global_power.md

 * 1807 became illegal to trade slaves on British ships
 * 1833 Emancipation Act: abolished slavery throughout the Empire

+* 2m Indian and Chinese workers employed to replace the freed slaves

 ## The growth of the British Empire (1800s and 1900s)

 * Colonies in Australia and Africa